 Infectious diseases are caused by microscopic germs (such as bacteria or viruses) that get into the body and cause problems.
 Some — but not all — infectious diseases spread directly from one person to another.
 Infectious diseases that spread from person to person are said to be contagious.

 Some infections spread to people from an animal or insect, but are not contagious from another human.
 Lyme disease is an example: You can't catch it from someone you're hanging out with or pass in the street.
 It comes from the bite of an infected tick.

-You can help protect yourself against contagious diseases by washing your hands frequently, staying away from those who are sick, making sure you’ve gotten all of your vaccines, and always using condoms during any type of sex.
+You can help protect yourself against contagious diseases by washing your hands well and often, staying away from those who are sick, making sure you're up to date on all vaccinations, and always using condoms during any type of sex.

 Reviewed by: Larissa Hirsch, MD

 *Names have been changed to protect user privacy.